-- The Surface in km2 of marine sites designated under Natura 2000, presents a sharp increase in 2016 and continues at almost the same level from then to 2020.
-The total marine area currently included in the Natura 2000 network covers approximately 19,6 % of national territorial waters, an important increase compared to the 6.12% of territorial waters that were originally designated. - The proportion of coastal bathing sites with excellent water quality is in the range of 97% of total reported bathing waters since 2014, making Greece one of the top three countries in Europe for the excellent quality of its bathing waters.
+- The Surface in km2 of marine sites designated under Natura 2000 presents a sharp increase in 2016 and continues at almost the same level from then to 2020.
+The total marine area currently included in the Natura 2000 network covers approximately 19.6 % of national territorial waters, an important increase compared to the 6.12% of territorial waters that were originally designated. - The proportion of coastal bathing sites with excellent water quality is in the range of 97% of total reported bathing waters since 2014, making Greece one of the top three countries in Europe for the excellent quality of its bathing waters.
 The establishment of the Bathing Water Identity Register, a network collecting data from approximately 1,400 coasts across the country, has helped to improve quality.

 The protection of coasts and marine waters faces complex and multifaceted problems as the marine and coastal environment is under severe pressure from both land and ocean-based pollution sources.
-For Greece, a marine and insular country, investment in marine biodiversity and ecosystems is essential, as marine areas suffer from limited protection and overfishing.
-An effective response to this adverse situation requires legal and technical actions to conserve coastal communities and marine natural resources and align with the EU Common Fisheries Policy (CFP) by eliminating illegal fishing and overfishing, responding to the issue of invasive alien species, reducing the unwanted catches, restoring stocks and promoting an economically viable and competitive fishing and fish processing industry, as well as sustainable aquaculture.
-Furthermore, the promotion of the Blue Economy, through developing offshore renewable energy, preserving biodiversity at the coastal areas and decarbonizing maritime transport is essential to achieving the objectives of the European Green Deal, while it contributes to a green and inclusive recovery from the pandemic.

-Strengthening the protection and management of the country's biodiversity remains also a challenge.
-Towards this, the completion of the new Maritime Spatial Planning, along with the early implementation of the Integrated Maritime Policy in the Insular Territory, will contribute to sustainable development in marine areas and coastal zones, via the organization of human activities, while protecting the marine environment and biodiversity.
-Additional challenges are the mapping and demarcation of all protected marine areas in the country as well as the drawing up of the relevant management plans, in line with the European Biodiversity Strategy.
+For Greece, a marine and insular country, investment in marine biodiversity and ecosystems is essential, not least because the high number and touristic activity of the islands render effective controls over pollution and overfishing difficult.
+An effective response to this adverse situation calls for political, legal and technical actions to conserve coastal communities and marine natural resources and alignment with the EU Common Fisheries Policy (CFP) by eliminating illegal, unreported and unregulated (IUU) fishing.
+Responding to the issue of invasive alien species, reducing unwanted catches, restoring stocks and promoting an economically viable and competitive fishing and fish processing industry, as well as a sustainable aquaculture, are policy priorities.
+Furthermore, the promotion of the Blue Economy, through developing offshore renewable energy, preserving biodiversity at the coastal areas and decarbonizing maritime transport, is an essential priority for achieving the objectives of the European Green Deal, while it contributes to a green and inclusive recovery from the pandemic.
+Strengthening the protection and management of the country's marine biodiversity remains also a challenge, for which important interventions are underway.
+Towards this, the completion of the new Maritime Spatial Planning, along with the timely implementation of the Integrated Maritime Policy in the Insular Territory, will contribute to sustainable development in marine areas and coastal zones, via the organization of human activities, while protecting the marine environment and biodiversity.
+Additional challenges are the mapping and demarcation of all protected marine areas of Greece as well as the drawing up of the relevant management plans, in line with the European Biodiversity Strategy.